You are currently viewing 101 Things to Do in New Orleans Bucket ListPin

 Take a Swamp Tour and see some snakes and crocodiles.
 You can even hold a baby croc!

-Learn about the French Quarters as take a carriage ride around town.
+Learn about the French Quarter as you take a carriage ride around town.

 See the Voodoo Queen’s final resting place.